 Sinclair Street ticket office – Saturday matchdays from 12pm to 3pm

 Tickets can also be purchased in advance online at www.gmfctickets.co.uk or by calling the club on 01475 723571.
 These can be collected at the ticket office on matchday.

 All home fixtures are also available to be pre-loaded onto fan cards via Interstadia’s dedicated club website, www.gmfctickets.co.uk.

-Children Under-12 in possession of a season card or fan card attend all home league fixtures free of charge, and parents are encouraged to sign their kids up for the campaign if they have not already done so.
+Children Under-12 in possession of a season card attend all home league fixtures free of charge, and parents are encouraged to sign their kids up for the campaign if they have not already done so.

-Those children without a season card or fan card will be required to purchase a physical match ticket with scannable barcode at a cost of £1.
+Those children without a season card will be required to purchase a physical match ticket with scannable barcode at a cost of £1.